ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/5-Run-Benchmark-on-Android.md

 I 00:00:09.624434 executorch:stats.h:161] 	Sampling time over 127 tokens:	0.110000 (seconds)
 ```

-You have successfully run the llama 3.1 1B model on your Android smartphone with ExecuTorch using KleidiAI kernels.
+You have successfully run the Llama 3.1 1B model on your Android smartphone with ExecuTorch using KleidiAI kernels.